 Partners in Print (PiP) is supported through a combination of donations, grants, and earned income from classes and our store.
 If you’re interested in supporting community-focused art and the craft of letterpress printing, we welcome many ways to give.

 Are donations to Partners in Print tax-deductible?

 Yes.
-Donations to Partners in Print are tax-deductible and processed by Shunpike, a Seattle-based 501(c)(3) that empowers artists through equitable access to vital expertise, opportunities, and business services.
+Donations to Partners in Print are tax-deductible and processed by our fiscal sponsor, Shunpike — a Seattle-based 501(c)(3) that empowers artists through equitable access to vital expertise, opportunities, and business services.
 Be sure to check if your employer has a donation match program.

 Partners in Print is committed to inclusivity, and that means offering barrier-free tuition options wherever possible.
-We leave it up to you to decide if your income, wealth, or privilege status warrants a discount on tuition.
+We leave it up to you to decide if your income, wealth, or privilege status warrants a discount on tuition for PiP’s letterpress classes.
 If you are sponsored by your place of work, we ask that you pay full tuition.

-Right now all of our classes are held online until we can all be together safely.
-Anyone can join PiP’s Long-Distance Letterpress classes, from anywhere!
+Right now all of our classes are held online, until we are able to re-establish a teaching space.
+Anyone can join PiP’s Long-Distance Letterpress classes, from virtually anywhere!